-At the banquet, Putin said: "We would like to express to her majesty and the people of the United Kingdom our sincere condolences for the loss of the British soldiers in Iraq,
+Putin opened his remarks with a few sentences in English to return the sentiment: "We would like to express to her majesty and the people of the United Kingdom our sincere condolences for the loss of the British soldiers in Iraq.

 "It's clear for everyone that in spite of the differences that existed before today, we need to act jointly."

 While in Edinburgh, Putin was also expected to visit the Signet Library in city's Parliament Square, where he was due to address an audience from Scotland's scientific, academic, business, medical, administration and arts communities.

 Putin's wife meanwhile was scheduled to visit the National Museum of Scotland, later joining her husband and Britain's Prince Andrew to view the Faberge Exhibition at Holyrood Palace.

 Scotland's First Minister Jack McConnell was expected to welcome Putin at the Signet Library.